Do you know the Royal Navy first used tarpaulins in the 1600s, where they were used to cover important Navy kits?

 A weaving makes it stretch-resistant while coating gives it a protective shiny finish.
 The rolls are cut to size, edges strengthened with rope and fastened.

-Your tarpaulin has components that include grommets, rope construction, special coatings, and accessories.
+Your HDPE tarpaulins have components that include grommets, rope construction, special coatings, and accessories.

 It is a process; it does not happen in a few minutes but is perfected by the manufacturer over time.